top of page

 Toby Napoletano, PhD

-I am a lecturer in the Cognitive and Information Sciences department at the University of California-Merced.
+I am a lecturer in the Philosophy department at the University of California-Merced.
 I received my PhD in Philosophy from the University of Connecticut in 2017.

-My academic research currently focuses on the concepts of desert and meritocracy, their connections to justice, and related areas in political philosophy.
-I also teach courses on Human Rights and the philosophy of education (though my initial specialization was in philosophy of linguistics/language).
-I have run the Badlands Politics and Philosophy Podcast since 2018.
+My academic research currently focuses on the concepts of desert and meritocracy, their connections to justice, education, and related areas in political philosophy, though I also have specializations in philosophy of language/linguistics.

 (Pictured left: Wally, the mountain ranger cat.)